 - Deductions for contributions to the D.C.
 Statehood Delegation Fund, Taxpayer Support for Afterschool Programs for At-risk Students, or the Anacostia River Cleanup and Protection Fund.

-How to file your District of Columbia income tax
+How can I file a District of Columbia income tax return?

 - E-file — If you meet income and other qualifications, you may be able to file for free through the DCfreefile program.
 You can also use DCfreefile fillable forms, which are available regardless of income or age.
 Or you can use a software provider or online filing service, although some may charge a fee depending on your circumstances.
 Credit Karma Tax®, an online tax preparation and filing service, never charges to help you prepare and file your individual state and federal income tax returns.